Step 4: The Bodice

 Oh, in case you’re wondering, this post is about Belle’s bodice!

 How am I going to cut the strips with that wavy edge?!
 After some research, I was able to find a rotary cutting blade, found here.
+For this blade, you will need this rotary cutter.

 It worked perfectly!